 Today in Flagstaff, United States

-A few clouds from time to time.
-Low 31F.
+A clear sky.
+Low 44F.
 Winds light and variable.

 Arizona weather is something that everyone imagines they know about.
 Everyone who is visiting but does not live in the state believes that the moment they step into the state they will be seeing a desert with scolding temperatures and little rainfall year round.
 While it is true that most of the state will have desert like conditions; that does not necessarily mean that Arizona weather is 125 F every day and everywhere.